wirt-ee/wirt-ee.github.io/docs/logbook/antelope-to-bobcat/index.md

 ## Keeping the network alive

-The same three protections as the [Caracal run](../bobcat-to-caracal/index.md#keeping-the-network-alive-during-the-neutron-run), already habit by then: interface mappings preset in every agent container (or the router gateways come up `binding_failed` and the estate blacks out), container MTU to 9000, one availability zone per neutron run — plus the old keepalived still running in the neutron containers until they are restarted (`lxc-stop`/`lxc-start` over `lxc-ls | awk '/neutron/'`).
+The same three protections as the [Caracal run](../bobcat-to-caracal/index.md#keeping-the-network-alive-during-the-neutron-run), already habit by then: interface mappings preset in every agent container (or the router gateways come up `binding_failed` and the environment blacks out), container MTU to 9000, one availability zone per neutron run — plus the old keepalived still running in the neutron containers until they are restarted (`lxc-stop`/`lxc-start` over `lxc-ls | awk '/neutron/'`).

 ## Older leftovers in the same note